inkerton/Mediconnect/README.md

 # Problem Solution
 We are striving to provide a solution by building a robust and dependable database that displays all the required health information on our website.
 Upon visiting the website, users will be prompted to select their role as a patient or a doctor, and the login page will be provided accordingly.
 Patients will have access to various services listed under the services tab, and they will be regularly informed about updated clinical trials through the notices tab.
 Additionally, the website will ensure age restrictions are taken into account and display relevant vaccines based on the patient's age.The doctor will be able to update notices and information on the portal .

+# Objective
+At Mediconnect, our primary objective is to provide a centralized database of all vaccines available in India, offering crucial information such as the diseases they prevent and any age restrictions associated with their administration.
+We aim to ensure that individuals and healthcare providers have easy access to accurate and up-to-date vaccine information, helping them make informed decisions regarding immunization.